moderntesting/resources/codeofconduct.md

 As Phillip Armour would say, it provides a place for all of us to discover what we don't know we don't know.

 **Have a learning attitude** ​— if you see a conversation drifting into being polarizing, help guide the conversation.
 Ask questions before you get combative — and seek to understand before you make assumptions.
 Assume good faith and intention from your fellow community members.
-If someone else is not following this, use the :red_circle: emoji and alert an admin.
-Most of the topics in this Slack are newer to the software industry.
-As a result, misunderstandings will naturally arise and that’s ok, as long as there is a commitment to repair misunderstandings proactively and maturely as they arise.

 **Trolling, attention-stealing behavior, or harassment of any kind is not tolerated** ​.
 If you are noticed trolling, you will receive one warning, if you are told again, you will be asked to exit the workspace for a short amount of time, possibly indefinitely.
 If an admin notices that a message is harmful to the community, they will either remove it or ask you to remove it. ​ _More details on this in below sections._